 What to look for when assessing a nanny CV:

 - Does the nanny possess any childcare qualifications/diplomas/certificates?
 If so, which one(s) and how long did it take to complete them?

 - Does it specify which passport(s) (s)he holds?
 If so, which one(s)?
 Can she legally work in the UK?

-- How long has the nanny committed to each of his/her previous positions?
+- How long has the nanny committed to his/her previous positions?
 Has the nanny shown his/her ability to commit?
 A good nanny will stay in a position for at least 1 or 2 years.
 You may even come across nannies who have stayed in positions for 4 and 5 years!
 It all depends on the person.

 - Lastly, if you are looking for a live-in nanny, has (s)he ever lived in?
 Ideally, the nanny would have had experience doing so, even if it were just as an au pair at the beginning of his/her career.
-It will always grant you a great peace of mind if you have a referee to speak with on this subject and glean a better understanding of how the nanny conducted him/herself in the family’s home.
+It will always grant you great peace of mind if you have a referee to speak with on this subject and glean a better understanding of how the nanny conducted him/herself in the family’s home.

 - Does the nanny have a First Aid course certificate?

 Hiring a nanny is a critical process that entails more than just looking at the individual’s experience and qualifications.
 While a good nanny agency can significantly reduce the time and effort spent in this process, the parent or guardian must review the Nanny CV’s meticulously.
 Key elements to assess include the nanny’s childcare qualifications, legal work status, commitment to a career in childcare, details of past roles, experience with multiple children and different age groups, duration of commitment to previous roles, and any unaccounted gaps in their career timeline.